austendvds-boop/dvds-availability/README.md

 - `resolvedIds` – the IDs actually used to query Acuity (after any lookups)
 - `configuredSource` – `config` when the JSON file provided the IDs, `fallback` when name matching was required

 The production UI on `/` surfaces the same diagnostics under the “Pool availability by location” panel, alongside the appointment type resolver, so you can confirm the configuration without leaving the dashboard.
+The new month view card at the bottom of the page calls `/api/month-availability`, paints a calendar grid of pooled slot counts, and lets you click a day to drill into the exact times using `/api/location-availability`.

 ## Troubleshooting 403 responses